 3′ – TATTGAAGCATAT – CGTATGTA – ATATGCTTCAATA – 5′

-PackGene provides AAV-Cre spot products that can knock out Gene-floxed mice flexibly and efficiently, eliminating the need for Cre mouse maintenance and hybridization with Genefloxed mice.
-Each spot product is provided with a complete quality inspection report.
+PackGene provides AAV-Cre spot fast services that can knock out Gene-floxed mice flexibly and efficiently, eliminating the need for Cre mouse maintenance and hybridization with Genefloxed mice.
+Each spot fast service is provided with a complete quality inspection report.

 - 70% recombination efficiency

 - Act on various DNA structures such as linear, circular and supercoiled without cofactors.

 - Mediate specific recombination between two LoxP sites, deleting the gene sequence between LoxP sites.